On two geometric realizations of an affine Hecke algebra: Monodromic sheaves and pro-object

 c) For $T\in \Th$ and $w\in W$ the objects $\Delta_w*T$, $T*\Delta_w\in \Phat$ have a free-monodromic standard filtration, while the objects $\nabla_w*T$, $T*\nabla_w\in \Phat$ have a free-monodromic costandard filtration. \epf \end{Prop}

 \proof Parts (a,c) follows from the proof of \cite[Proposition 4.3.4]{BY}.
 The first statement in (b) is standard, see e.g. \cite[Proposition 1.4]{BBM}.
-The second one then follows from \cite[\S A.7]{BY} which shows that the functor $\M \mapsto \pi_*(\M)$ induces a bijection between isomorphism classes of indecomposable objects in $\Th$ and $\TT$: \cite[Lemma A.7.2]{BY} shows that $\pi_*:\Th\to \TT$, by \cite[Lemma A.7.2]{BY} it induces a surjective map on isomorphism classes of objects, and \cite[Lemma A.7.3]{BY} implies that this map is also injective.
+The second one then follows from \cite[\S A.7]{BY} which shows that the functor $\M \mapsto \pi_*(\M)$ induces a bijection between isomorphism classes of indecomposable objects in $\Th$ and $\TT$: \cite[Lemma A.7.2]{BY} shows that $\pi_*:\Th\to \TT$, by \cite[Lemma A.7.3]{BY} it induces a surjective map on isomorphism classes of objects, and \cite[Lemma A.7.4]{BY} implies that this map is also injective, as it shows that for $\That_1,\, \That_2\in \Th$ an isomorphism $\pi_*(\That_1)\cong \pi_*(\That_2)$ can be lifted to an isomorphism $\That_1\cong \That_2$.
 Alternatively, the second statement in (b) follows from \cite[Corollary 5.2.2]{BY}. \epf

 \begin{Cor} Convolution with a free-monodromic tilting object preserves the categories of objects admitting a free-monodromic (co)standard filtration. \end{Cor}